Demographics by State

 The data can be downloaded to Excel, CSV, and JSON so you can use it with a CRM, a custom inhouse solution, or any other way you need.Get the Latest Data Now →

-Subscription costs $299 per year and includes over 350 income and demographic datapoints for over 33,000 zip codes.
-Cancel at any time.
+The data costs $49 and includes over 350 income and demographic datapoints for over 33,000 zip codes.

 Any questions?
 Feel free to contact us.

 Below are some of the commonly asked questions we get about the income and demographic data we provide.

 Yes, we use the most recent income and demographic statistics from the US Census Bureau.

 You don't have to take our word for it, here's what the Census Bureau says about the ACS:

 - The American Community Survey (ACS) is on the leading edge of survey design, continuous improvement, and data quality

 - The nation’s most current, reliable, and accessible data source for local statistics on critical planning topics such as age, children, veterans, commuting, education, income, and employment